William Gowers (neurologist): Education and early life

 William Richard Gowers, son of Hackney ladies' bootmaker William Gowers, was born above his father's shop in Mare Street, Hackney.
 By the time he was 11 his father and all three of his siblings had died, and his mother returned to live in Doncaster leaving the boy with Venables relatives in Oxford, where he attended Christ Church school.
 When he left school he tried farming, working for a family friend in Yorkshire, but this was not a success.

 On a visit to Coggeshall, Essex, where his paternal grandmother lived, his aunt introduced him to the local doctor, and suggested that he might become a medical apprentice.
-Rather unwillingly he agreed, and spent the next three years apprenticed to Dr Thomas Simpson.
-Gowers' parents both came from congregationalist backgrounds, as did Dr Simpson.
+Rather unwillingly he agreed, and spent the next three years apprenticed to Thomas Simpson.
+Gowers' parents both came from congregationalist backgrounds, as did Simpson.
 Gowers was persuaded to try to take the University of London matriculation, as it was a university established for Nonconformists and others excluded under the Test Act from most other universities.
 During 1862–3, while an apprentice, he kept a shorthand diary, largely to practice writing Pitman's shorthand, a skill he decided to master before going to university.
 Two congregationalist ministers at Coggeshall, first the Rev. Brian Dale and then the Rev. Alfred Philps provided guidance to the young man, who studied for his matriculation using the resources of the local Mechanics Institute.
 He passed his matriculation examination in 1863 in the First Class Division.